SamuelD-Data/anomaly-detection-project/README.md

 # How to Reproduce

 - Download the source files to your local directory
+    - You'll need to be a Codeup student to acquire the source file
 - Install acquire.py and prepare.py into your working directory
 - Run the jupyter notebook